-- Limits on covered closing costs: For any lines up to $250,000, Amerant will cover your closing costs.
-For lines ranging from $250,000 to $2.5 million, closing costs range from $1,000 to $26,500.
+- Limits on covered closing costs: For any lines up of to $250,000, Amerant will cover your closing costs.
+For lines of $250,000 to $2.5 million, closing costs range from $1,000 to $26,000.

 - Limited availability: Amerant’s HELOCs are only available for properties in Florida and Texas.